ins1x/sampcac-docs/README.md

 ## About
 ### SA-MP Clientside AntiCheat
 Brand new clientside anticheat for SA-MP, designed to detect and report cheaters to the server they are connected to.
-SAMPCAC is aiming to be a replacement for old heavy, unstable anticheat softwares
+SAMPCAC is aiming to be a replacement for old heavy, unstable anticheat softwares.

 ![](https://github.com/ins1x/sampcac-docs/blob/main/scriptfiles/img/server-console.png)

 ### Features